midonet/midonet-openstack-ansible/readme.rst

 About this repository
 ---------------------

-This set of playbooks will deploy Midokura Midonet in LXC containers to get high availability service in OpenStack Neutron.
+This set of playbooks will deploy Midokura Midonet services in LXC containers to get high availability in OpenStack Neutron.

 Process
 -------